Ruslan Khomchak: Biography

 Khomchak was born in Lviv on 5 June 1967.
-He graduated from the Moscow Higher Military Command School in 1988.
-Khomchak then served in East Germany and in the Belarusian SSR between 1988 and 1992.
+He graduated from the Moscow Higher Military Command School in 1988 and served in the Soviet Artillery Corps, primarily in a self-propelled artillery unit fielding the 2S3 Akatsiya.
+Khomchak served in East Germany, in the Uzbek SSR and in the Belarusian SSR between 1988 and 1992.

 Following Ukrainian independence in 1991 Khomchak became a military commander of the Armed Forces of Ukraine.
 From 1993 to 2000 Khomchak served in the 24th Mechanized Brigade.
 He was promoted to the rank of lieutenant-general in 2013.
 Khomchak participated in some of the most consequential battles during the war in Donbas.
 He was sectoral commander of Ukrainian forces during the Battle of Ilovaisk, in which Ukrainian units were surrounded and decisively defeated by separatists and their Russian backers.
 Reflecting on the battle several years later, Khomchak's predecessor as Commander-in-Chief, Viktor Muzhenko, suggested that the incompetence of Ukrainian commanders, and the large number of Russian troops fighting for the separatists, were largely to blame for the disastrous outcome.

 On 21 May 2019, President of Ukraine Volodymyr Zelensky appointed Ruslan Khomchak Chief of the General Staff and Commander-in-Chief of the Armed Forces of Ukraine.
 On 28 March 2020 a decree by President Zelensky divided the posts of Commander in Chief and Chief of General Staff.
 On this day Zelensky dismissed Khomchak from the post of Chief of General Staff and appointed him Chief Commander of Armed Forces while simultaneously he appointed Serhiy Korniychuk Chief of the General Staff.

 On 10 September 2020, Khomchak tested positive for COVID-19.